microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 To enable a Secure Deployment, update your local.env file as described below:

-1. Open you cloned repo in VSCode.
+1. Open your forked repository in VSCode.
 2. Navigate to the `scripts/environments/local.env` file
 3. Update the following settings: